 However, once I crossed the Iron Creek footbridge, everything was covered in snow.
 At this point I realized I should have packed some snowshoes.
 I ended up postholing all the way up to the lake (i.e. randomly sinking in).
 From time to time, I’d even sink in chest deep in particularly soft snow.
 With a full backpack on, it was pretty tough getting back out.
 Needless to say, it was a workout getting up there.
 Despite the difficulty, it was fun to overnight at Sawtooth Lake while it was still iced over.
 At the outlet, there was some interesting turquoise blue slush.
 I tried walking down there to get a better vantage point and ended up with wet boots because I got too close (right).

 I was hoping to shoot the Milky Way here at Sawtooth Lake, but unfortunately it was hazy that night and I didn’t see many stars.
 The next morning, there was some nice diffuse light to photograph Sawtooth Lake with Mt Reagan in the background.

 The spotty patches of snow added nice texture to the image.
 I also walked to the far end of the lake and got some interesting close-up shots with the slushy blue ice (right).

 In conclusion, this is just a sample sample of the adventure that awaits in the Sawtooths during the Spring months.
 The image below is a nice sunset from Basin Butte Road.
 I had already packed up my stuff and was heading back to the car when I happened to look back over my shoulder and saw this great color developing.
 I quickly ran back and got the shot before it fizzled.
-If you want to see more images, just visit this link.
 Happy exploring!